 Taxonomy and phylogeny

 Gingko is unique in all of life’s diversity because it is the only species that is the sole member of an entire phylum.
 While there are numerous examples of a single species as the sole member of a genus, and a few examples of a species as a sole member of a family, still fewer examples of a species being the sole member of an order, etc., etc., there is only one example of a species being the sole member of a phylum, in this case the Ginkgophyta.
 What this means is that ginkgo is distinctly different in a number of ways from all other plants, and in particular from all other seed plants.
 Generally seed plants are divided into five groups, one of which is the Ginkgophyta; the others are: flowering plants, conifers, cycads and gnetophytes.
-Ginkgo is an ancient group—the figures above shows a modern leaf beside a fossil revealed in 60 million year old rock.
-The genus is over four times this age with recognizable leaves in 250 million year old deposits.
+Ginkgo is an ancient group—the figures above shows a modern leaf and also a fossil exposed in 60 million year old rock.
+The genus is actually over four times this age with recognizable leaves in 250 million year old deposits.

 Ginkgo looks like a typical tree and, from a distance, because of its broad leaves, would be considered to be more closely related to angiosperm trees like oak and maple than to conifers like pine and hemlock.
 However, the wood of ginkgo, like that of pines, hemlock and all conifers, contains no vessels or fibers, only tracheids and parenchyma cells.
-Gingko, like some conifers (e.g., larch), has ‘short shoots’ (very slow growing shoots) and ‘long shoots’ (faster growing shoots).
+Gingko, like some conifers (e.g., larch) , has ‘short shoots’ (very slow growing shoots) and ‘long shoots’ (faster growing shoots).
 The short shoots look like spurs on the stems and make identifying ginkgo easy in the winter.

 Sex and reproduction